-There are a few things that can help you prevent sibling fights and manage family conflict during lockdown:
+There are a few things that can help you prevent sibling fights and manage family conflict during isolation, quarantine or lockdown:

 - Set some family rules early on.
 For example, ‘We use calm words if we’re feeling cross’.
 Or ‘We try to breathe deeply before we react’.

 - Praise children when you see them getting along well or working together to sort out a problem.
 For example, ‘It’s great how you came up with a roster for the PlayStation’.

 - Wait before you step in to handle sibling fights.
 Sometimes this gives children the chance to sort things out for themselves.
 But if a disagreement gets physical or involves shouting or nasty remarks, you need to break it up.

 - Try to get children involved in calmly reflecting on the disagreement, sorting out what should happen next, and discussing how they might be able to avoid a similar conflict in future.